Do you want a vibrant health for good?

 Summary: why you should try the Mediterranean Diet

 The Mediterranean Diet is a wonderful diet if you want to create healthy living habits without following a fad.
-And if you add moderate exercise, and eating with your family, you will have a long and great life!
+Also, if you add moderate exercise, and eating with your family, you will have a long and great life!

 However, if you are allergic to dairy products of animal sources, you can replace dairy by milk alternatives.
 For instance, you can use coconut and/or almond milk.